Analysis of the directionality on periodic materials: Introduction

-Periodic materials are anisotropic because of discrete symmetries in their unit cells \citep{book:nye1985, book:kittel, moakher2006closest, maurin2018probability}.
-This anisotropy behavior translates into directionality in wave propagation, i.e., the speed of waves depends on the direction of propagation.
-So, if we want to study the propagation of waves in a periodic material, we are interested in characterizing this directionality.
-Although there have been some efforts in defining descriptors that quantify the anisotropy level of materials \citep{zener1948elasticity, kanit2006, ranganathan2008}, they are not perfect because they reduce all the information to a single number and do not provide information about the preferred direction of propagation or symmetries present.
-Guarín-Zapata et al. \citep{guarin-zapata_bandgap_2019} used a qualitative approach to compare anisotropy for different transversely isotropic materials and select them to tune the behavior of helicoidal composites.
-This was used for transversely isotropic materials, where the dispersion relations can be obtained analytically \citep{auld1973}, and used to analyze a single layer of a composite.
+There have been some efforts in defining descriptors that quantify the anisotropy level of materials \cite{zener1948elasticity, kanit2006, ranganathan2008}, they are not perfect because they reduce all the information to a single number and do not provide information about the preferred direction of propagation or symmetries present.
+Guarín-Zapata et al. \cite{guarin-zapata_bandgap_2019} used a qualitative approach to compare anisotropy for different trasnsversely isotropic materials and select them to tune the behavior of helicoidal composites.
+This was used for transversely isotropic materials, where the dispersion relations can be obtained analytically \cite{auld1973} and used to analyze a single layer of a composite.
 For heterogeneous materials and materials with other symmetries besides isotropy and transverse isotropy, this type of information is not available analytically and numerical simulations are required.
 Thus, a general tool to analyze the bulk anisotropy of materials is desired.

+Here we present a new anisotropy measure based on the dynamic behavior of the material.
+Our approach takes as input dispersion (hyper-) surfaces obtained using a Bloch analysis and outputs a curve/surface with the bulk directionality encoded on it.
+We present some results for the case of elastodynamics, but they are directly applicable to problems with other underlying physical phenomena.
+As such, this method allows extending directionality analyses in metamaterials and periodic materials beyond the long wavelength regime.